isaacs/yallist/README.md

 Move a Node object to the front of the list.
 (That is, pull it out of wherever it lives, and make it the new head.)

+You should probably never move a node from one list to another.
+It will work fine as long as it's not the head or tail, but if it's the head or tail, it will cause a weird state where the head and tail of the source list are not in sync.

+This could be fixed by adding a `node.list` reference, detecting that state, and correcting for it.
+However, at this time, that is not the case.

 #### yallist.moveToTail(node)

 Move a Node object to the end of the list.
 (That is, pull it out of